syncfusion-content/windowsforms-docs/WindowsForms/Classic/DateTimePicker/Appearance.md

 ---
 layout: post
-title: DateTimePickerAdv Appearance | WindowsForms | Syncfusion
+title: Appearance in Windows Forms xptoolbar control | Syncfusion
-description: Learn here about how to change the background and border settings Windows Forms DateTimePickerAdv appearance
+description: Learn about Appearance support in Syncfusion Windows Forms DateTimePickerAdv(Classic) control and more details.
 platform: WindowsForms
 control: DateTimePickerAdv
 documentation: ug
 ---
-# DateTimePickerAdv Appearance
+# Appearance in Windows Forms DateTimePickerAdv(Classic)

 This below topics discusses the background and border settings for the DateTimePickerAdv control.